Interview Query

 Alice Scott 90

-Hint: Given the problem statement is referencing one table with only two columns, we have to self-reference different creations of the same table.
-It’s helpful to think about this problem in the form of two different tables with the same values.
+Hint: Given that the problem statement references one table with only two columns, we have to self-reference different creations of the same table.
+It’s helpful to think about this problem using two different tables with the same values.

-10. We’re given two tables, a users table with demographic information and the neighborhood they live in and a neighborhoods table.
-Write a query that returns all of the neighborhoods that have 0 users.
+10. We’re given two tables: a user’s table with demographic information and their neighborhood and a neighborhood table.
+Write a query that returns all neighborhoods with 0 users.

 users table